tpunt/PHP7-Reference/README.md

 ### Unicode Codepoint Escape Syntax

-This enables you to output a UTF-8 encoded unicode codepoint in either a double-quoted string or a heredoc.
+This enables a UTF-8 encoded unicode codepoint to be output in either a double-quoted string or a heredoc.
 Any valid codepoint is accepted, with leading `0`'s being optional.